 And there you have it, a magical Belize 7 day itinerary designed to make you forget you have any responsibilities or life outside of Belize…just make sure you’re responsible enough to catch your flight out in the morning!

 Flights to Belize: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 Fly into Belize City, and grab the bus to San Ignacio or ferry to Caye Caulker!

-Where to Stay in San Ignacio, Belize: I personally opted to stay at an Airbnb.
-(Use my link for savings on your first stay!)
+Where to Stay in San Ignacio, Belize: I personally opted to stay at a VRBO vacation rental.
 I was traveling with friends, so it was easily the most cost efficient, plus we had our own kitchen and access to a pool…perfect for those steamy Belize afternoons.
 If you opt to go the hotel route, definitely look into Rainforest Haven Inn.
 You can’t beat the location, and they serve excellent rum punch.
 For a budget option, you can’t go wrong with D’s Hostel.
 It’s clean, new, and close to the center of town.

 Where to Stay in Caye Caulker, Belize: For the best value on the island, check out Caye Caulker Beach Hotel, which is literally one minute from the beach.
 Another top pick in Caye Caulker are the Seaside Villas where every unit has a balcony with ocean views.
 For the backpacking crowd, check out Go Slow Hostel…great vibes and you’re right by the Lazy Lizard!

 Have you been to Belize?
 What were some of your favorite things to do?
 Share in the comments below!